churchlab/UniRep/README.md

 # UniRep, a mLSTM "babbler" deep representation learner for protein engineering informatics.

 We present an interface for training, inferencing representations, generative modelling aka "babbling", and data management.
 All three architectures (64, 256, and 1900 units) are provided along with the trained architectures, the random initializations used to begin evotuning (to ensure reproducibility) and the evotuned parameters.

+For training/finetuning: note that backpropagation of an mLSTM of this size is very memory intensive, and the primary determinant of memory use is the max length of the input sequence rather than the batch size.
+We have finetuned on GFP-like fluorescent proteins (~120-280aa) on a p3.2xlarge instance (aws) with 16G GPU memory successfully.
+Higher memory hardware should accommodate larger sequences, as will using one of the smaller pre-trained models (64 or 256).
+If you are having difficulty with your use case, please reach out.
+We are happy to assist you.

 ## Quick-start